Skip to main content

 Polling case status

-GET /cases/{caseId} — requires any valid API key.
+GET /cases/{caseId} — requires scope cases:read.

 Response